Skip to main content

 Reclaiming Attention #

-Every time I see a website prompting me to install an app, or encounter self-checkout systems with complex interfaces, I’m reminded of the value of occasional digital disconnection.
-Perhaps we could all benefit from periodic breaks from our devices—moments when we can look up, around, and fully engage with the remarkable world surrounding us.
+Every time I see a website prompting me to install an app, or encounter self-checkout systems with complex interfaces, I’m reminded of the value of occasionally putting this stuff down for a bit.